How to write clear English for your diverse audiences

 ⯈ Avoid slang, figures of speech, cultural references

-Slang, figures of speech, and cultural references make it harder for your diverse audiences to understand you.
+Slang, figures of speech, and cultural references make it harder for your international audiences to understand you.
 It can leave them confused and even feeling excluded.

-In slang and figures of speech, the literal meaning of the words is different from the intended meaning—so it’s not clear to a wide audience.
+In slang and figures of speech, the literal meanings of the words are different from the intended meaning—so it’s not clear to a wide audience.

 Examples of slang/figures of speech